 The second baseman is the defensive player (specifically, an infielder) who covers the area of the field surrounding second base.
-Unlike the first baseman, he usually does not stand right at second base.
+Unlike the first baseman, the 2nd baseman usually does not stand right at second base.
 Rather, he occupies the area in between first base and second base (but slightly closer to second base).

 As a second baseman, your responsibilities are the following: